 Geometry Dash FREE / $1.99

-This also isn’t a learning geometry app really, it’s a game.
-Your object is to defeat the evil geometric shapes.
+This is more of a general geometry math app that practices not teaches geometry through a game.
+Your object is to defeat the “evil” geometric shapes.
 Silly, right?

 Monument Valley $3.99